-Joslyn Fleming is a defense policy researcher at the RAND corporation where she specializes in military logistics, with a particular interest in how to plan for logistics in future operating concepts.
+Joslyn Fleming is a defense policy researcher at RAND and a professor of policy analysis at the Pardee RAND Graduate School.
+Fleming specializes in military logistics, with a particular interest in how to plan for logistics in future operating concepts.
 She also has helped initiate and grow the Women, Peace, and Security research portfolio at RAND.
 She is a proven project leader and her research has been recognized by RAND leadership as directly improving military readiness and for shedding light on underexplored research topics.
 She also was recognized as a mentor of the year.

 She has served in the Marine Corps for 18+ years as a supply officer and civil affairs officer, leading diverse teams on deployments to Iraq, Jordan, and the INDOPACOM and CENTCOM theaters.
 She also served as Senator Chris Dodd's (D-CT) military legislative fellow.
 As a legislative and strategic analyst for the Marine Corps, she researched, analyzed, and briefed senior defense and legislative officials on military future vision and strategy.